So You Bought Yourself A Pickup Truck. What’s The Best Way To Utilize The Bed On Your 3rd Gen Tacoma?

 But enough about me.
 Let’s dive into the options that exist out there for your Tacoma.

 Tonneau (Bed) Covers

 Tonneau covers are probably the most common method of covering the bed of a truck.

 Because they are so common, there is a plethora of quality choices and a large price range to choose from.
 I’ve seen options as low as $300 and as high as $2000.
-To date, we have covered the RDJ Trucks Travel-65 and the BAKFlip MX4.
-Both of these options sit comfortably between the two price points above.
+A popular example would be the BAKFlip MX4.
 I can’t possibly go over every tonneau cover option out there though.
 I’m mainly here to list the PROS and CONS of each bed cover solution.

 Tonneau Cover Pros